 The governmental activity of the District is primarily as a revenue collecting entity to collect property taxes and pay debt.
-Through November 2020, collections designated for debt and operations were transferred to Three Springs Metropolitan District No. 3 to fund the operations and maintenance of land and infrastructure within its boundaries and the payment of debt service.
-In December 2020, the District issued its own debt and property tax collections previously designated for District No. 3 debt service is now kept to service the District's debt.
+Through November 2020, all collections were transferred to Three Springs Metropolitan District No. 3 to fund the operations and maintenance of land and infrastructure within its boundaries.
+In December 2020, the District issued its own debt which requires that collections designated for debt service are now kept to service the District's debt.
 The District does not operate any business-type activities.